mnavascues/ABCRFtutorial/README.md

 ### Requirements

 The code has been tested with R (3.6.3) and RStudio (1.4.1106) on Ubuntu (20.04.2 LTS).
-It requieres the file `readms.output.R` from the coalescent simulator program [ms](http://home.uchicago.edu/~rhudson1/source/mksamples.html) and the following R packages (tested version on brackets):
+It requieres the file `readms.output.R` distributed with the coalescent simulator program [ms](http://home.uchicago.edu/~rhudson1/source/mksamples.html) and the following R packages (tested version on brackets):

 * abc (2.1)
 * abcrf (1.8.1)